Cbus head of responsible investment Nicole Bradford (Pic: Supplied)

-Legal advice co-authored in 2016 by Noel Hutley and Sebastien Hartford-Davis, which was commissioned by the Centre for Policy Development and the Future Business Council, suggested directors not thinking about climate-change risks today could be found liable for breaching their duty of care in the future.
-Corporate regulator the Australian Prudential Regulation Authority has publicly said climate change should be viewed as a business risk and ASIC has also emphasised its importance.
+Legal advice co-authored in 2016 by Noel Hutley and Sebastian Hartford Davis, which was commissioned by the Centre for Policy Development and the Future Business Council, suggested directors not thinking about climate-change risks today could be found liable for breaching their duty of care in the future.
+The Australian Prudential Regulation Authority has publicly said climate change should be viewed as a business risk and ASIC has also emphasised its importance.

-The claim against REST was brought by 23-year-old REST member Mark McVeigh and lodged in Federal Court last month.
-It alleges that to satisfy the trustee’s duties, REST must seek information from its investment managers about climate risks and comply with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+The claim against REST was brought by 23-year-old member Mark McVeigh and lodged in Federal Court in September.
+It alleges that to satisfy the trustees’ duties, REST must seek information from its investment managers about climate risks and comply with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

-The TCFD offers a voluntary framework that advises companies on how to disclose climate change-related risk and opportunities either due to legal obligation or when voluntarily disclosing information via a corporate sustainability report.
+The task force offers a voluntary framework that advises companies on how to disclose climate change-related risk and opportunities either due to legal obligation or voluntarily via a corporate sustainability report.

 Bradford said Cbus was incorporating TCFD disclosure into the investment management agreements it has with active fund managers “where relevant”.

-Cbus considers managing climate risk “central” to its capacity to deliver strong, sustainable returns to its members.
-Bradford said the fund has undertaken initiatives such as its Climate Change Road Map, which provides a framework to review and analyse the portfolio over a two-year horizon in a systematic way.
+Cbus considers managing climate risk central to its capacity to deliver strong, sustainable returns to its members.
+Bradford said the fund had undertaken initiatives such as its climate change road map, which provides a framework for a systematic review and analysis of the portfolio over a two-year horizon.

 In September, the fund announced it had set a target for all its property holdings to be net-zero emissions by 2030, when that portfolio is tipped to be worth $10 billion.
-Currently, the fund’s flagship Cbus Property subsidiary and property fund managers such as ISPT and AMP manage about $5 billion of property.
+The fund’s flagship Cbus Property subsidiary and property fund managers such as ISPT and AMP now manage about $5 billion of property.

 Cbus has engaged its asset consultant to consider whether a similar arrangement could be used for the fund’s infrastructure investments.